joodicator/PageBot/README.md

 If the user issuing `!tell` or `!untell` is a bot administrator, the arguments of the command may be prefixed with the name of a channel so that it affects that channel rather than any current channel.
 Additionally, the commands `!tell`, `!untell`, `!tell?`, `!tell+`, `!tell-`, `!tell-clear`, `!tell-undo` and `!tell-redo` may equivalently be written as `!page`, `!unpage`, `!page?`, `!page+`, `!page-`, `!page-clear`, `!page-undo` and `!page-redo`, respectively.

 #### `url`
 Shows information about URLs mentioned in the channel.
 The title, file size and MIME type are shown, if available.
 For links to images, the "best guess" provided by [Google](http://google.com)'s reverse image search is also shown.
 If the [`imgur`](#imgur) module is configured with a valid client ID, additional information is shown for Imgur URLs.
 If the [`youtube`](#youtube) module is configured with a valid API key, additional information is shown for YouTube videos.
+Requires [BeautifulSoup 4](https://pypi.python.org/pypi/beautifulsoup4).
 * **`!title`**, **`!url`** - show information about each URL in the most recent channel message containing URLs.
 The message in question is then removed from the record, such that `!url` issued again will show information about the second most recent such message, and so forth.
 * **`!title`** **`!url TEXT`** - show information about each URL occurring in the given `TEXT`.
 * **`page/url_collect.py`** - a support module implementing the component of `url` responsible for maintaining a public list of recently-mentioned URLs in each channel, accessible to other modules and independent of the main functionality of `!url`.